FairfieldTekLLC/SematicKernelWeb/README.md

 It allows users to create, manage, and execute AI workflows using various AI models and tools.

 I will warn you, if you don't have a decent GPU, gtx 3090 or greater the AI will perform very slowly.
 The better the GPU's and the more of them the better this project performs.
+Also, this project assumes your connected to a domain and uses negiotiate  authentication to identify the user.
+I plan to add Forms authentication at some point, but I haven't gotten to it.

 # Getting Started